SRT / VTT / ASS Subtitle Formats

 10, 10, 20

-, indicating left and right margins of 10 pixels, and a vertical margin of 20 pixels.
+, means the left and right margins are 10 pixels, and the vertical margin is 20 pixels.

 - Example: